grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 The acceptance of automatic code formatting tools providing the “one true style” for development in a language seems to have really caught on with the release of Prettier for Javascript.
 In contrast to a linter, which reports on how well a piece of code adheres to style and best practices, a code formatter rewrites a piece of code in the approved style.

 This really helps codebases and teams in several ways.
-It reduces arguments at code review time as the correct style is guaranteed.
+It reduces arguments at code review time, as the correct style is guaranteed.
 It helps new members of the team learn the coding style, it keeps a very consistent code base that’s easy to read by everyone.
-My personal favourite is I can be really lazy as I type code, and with format on save enabled I just press save and watch the code become well structured.
+My personal favourite is I can be really lazy as I type code, and with `Format on Save` enabled, I just press `Save` and watch the code become well structured.

 ## Grainformat